 With advancements like the 10-minute cancer screening becoming accessible to the medical field, millions of lives could be saved.
 The test is cheap, effective, and doesn’t require much in order to be conducted.
 This means that it could be accessible for doctors worldwide, where lab testing isn’t feasible.

-The importance of early detection is really what will make the difference for patients in developing countries.
+The importance of early detection is what will make the difference for patients in developing countries.
 Often times, clinics have the resources to begin treating cancer's early stages; It’s when it progresses and spreads throughout the body that treatment becomes more difficult.

 A 10-minute cancer test paves the way for more accessible detection and treatment for all.